Music Therapy Explained

 WHAT IS NOT MUSIC THERAPY

-- Playing a cd title ‘music therapy’ to a patient
+- Playing a CD or playlist titled ‘music therapy’ to a person.

-A very basic yet helpful analogy would be to suggest that music performance is like watching TV in that it is unidirectional.
+A helpful analogy would be to suggest that music performance is like watching TV in that it is one directional.
 Music Therapy is more like the someone who uses the internet.
-It’s bidirectional as the person interacts with the ‘internet’ and the ‘internet’ feeds back information to the user.
+It’s two directional as the person interacts with the ‘internet’ and the ‘internet’ feeds back information to the user.

 “Music is a moral law.
 It gives soul to the universe, wings to the mind, flight to the imagination, and charm and gaiety to life and to everything.”

 The benefits of music therapy are far reaching.
-Due to the flexible nature of how music therapy is applied it can be used with a number of pathologies with a set of aims and outcome measures that are tailored to the individual.
-At Vibe Music Therapy we recognise that pathology does not make the person and while there are areas that could be categorised by pathology, it really depends on the individual person.
+Due to the flexible nature of how it is applied it can be used with a number of pathologies allowing a set of aims and outcome measures that are tailored to the individual.
+We recognise that pathology does not define a person, and while there are areas that could be categorised by pathology, it really depends on the individual person.

 Music breaks down barriers of illness or disability and allows people to make connections with each other.
-Music therapy exploits this in a way that allows person centered healthcare to be conducted in a way that actually treats people as individuals regardless of pathology.
+Music therapy exploits this allowing person centered healthcare to be conducted in a way that treats people as individuals regardless of pathology.

 Music Therapy is a professional and clinical vocation.
-It is a protected title by the HCPC, (Health Care Professions Council) and is adopted within the NHS.
+It is a protected title by the Health Care Professions Council (HCPC) and is adopted within the NHS.
 Music therapy is an MSc standard of accreditation and has many different areas of specialism including Music-Centered, Neurological and Person-Centered to name a few.
-There is a huge wealth of evidence to support the clinical application of music therapy and this is constantly being updated by clinicians of many medical fields from around the world.
-At Vibe Music Therapy we understand that the clinical evidence underpins our profession and have included some areas of research we think might be of interest including; Dementia PTSD, Mental Health, Depression, ASD, ADHD and many other non-pathology specific areas.
+There is a huge wealth of evidence to support the clinical application of music therapy and this is constantly being updated by clinicians of many medical fields around the world.
+Below are some areas of research of interest including; Dementia PTSD, Mental Health, Depression, ASD, ADHD and many other non-pathology specific areas.

 The root Organisation of Music Therapy

-Nordoff Robbins have always been heavily invested in the professional development of Music Therapy in the U.K. The link will take you to their website where you can find out more about the organisation.
+Nordoff Robbins are heavily invested in the professional development of Music Therapy in the U.K. This link takes you to their website where you can find more information about the organisation.

-The cost of a Music Therapist varies depending on experience, specialism and geography.
-Typically music therapists charge a rate relative to talking psychotherapists although this can range from £30 to £55 per hour.
-The scale of the work involved and the number of people involved are also key to us to be able to produce competitive costing .
+The cost of a Music Therapist varies depending on therapist experience, specialism and geography.
+Typically music therapists charge a rate relative to talking psychotherapists with this can ranging from £30 to £55 per hour.
+The scale of the work involved and the number of people serviced are also key to us to be able to produce competitive costing.
 This is just a guide and specific pricing is usually based around half and full day rates.